pypae/pydantic-typer/README.md

 [Typer](https://github.com/tiangolo/typer) extension to enable pydantic support

+> [!WARNING]
-_:construction: This package is still in early development and some things might not work as expected, or change between versions. :constuction:_
+> This package is still in early development and some things might not work as expected, or change between versions.

 ---